hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Test Harness/README.md

 ![](img/TestHarness/15.png)

-Make any changes to the request that you require, such as removing optional fields or changing the default data values and click to *Send Request*.
+Make any changes to the request that you require, such as removing optional fields or changing the default data values and then click to *Send Request*.

 #### Example 2

 You can also issue several requests at once simply by creating a JSON array of requests in the *JSON* section.
-For example to authenticate a player and then query their details include the two requests in a JSON array such as this.
+For example, to authenticate a player and then query their details include the two requests in a JSON array such as this.

 ![](img/TestHarness/16.png)